CharlesB91/harry-potter-quiz/README.md

 ## Credits

 - There has been various sources of credit used for this site.
 - James Q Quick YouTube tutorial provided excellent guidance on how to pre populate questions and answer buttons from question pool.
-This additionally included how to check if users answer is correct or not. (https://www.youtube.com/watch?v=zZdQGs62cR8).
+This also additionally included how to check if a users answer is correct or not. (https://www.youtube.com/watch?v=zZdQGs62cR8).
 - Splash Screen idea was taken from you tube tutorial which give the quiz that exciting experience for the user. (https://www.youtube.com/watch?v=MOlaldp1Fv4).
 - Modal instruction Screen code was borrowed from W3Schools.
 Styling was my own choice & text. (https://www.w3schools.com/howto/howto_css_modals.asp).